 Childcare in Mainz

-From their first birthday, children in Rhineland-Palatinate are legally entitled to a place in a daycare center or child day care.
+From their first birthday onwards, children in Rhineland-Palatinate have a legal right to a place in a nursery or daycare centre.
 Parents must pay an income-based parental contribution for the childcare place.
-From their second birthday, children are entitled to free childcare.
+From their second birthday onwards, children are entitled to a free childcare place.

 Daycare Centers